whispir/openapi/docs/Getting started/Test-your-API-connection.md

 - The URL that you would like to request
 - Your API key
 - Your Authorization header
-- The Content-Type/Accept Headers (this is required for some methods)
+- Specific MIME type for the Content-Type/Accept Headers (this is required for some methods)

 To do this you can use a programming language, a cURL script or a generic REST client.

 ## Using cURL
 cURL is a computer software project providing a library and command-line tool for transferring data using various protocols.
-One key use of cURL is to make HTTP requests

-In order to test your ability to use the WhispirAPI, cURL is a very quick mechanism to enter into a command line interface and make sure everything is set up correctly.

-cURL is a computer software project providing a library and command-line tool for transferring data using various protocols.
-One key use of cURL is to make HTTP requests
+One key use of cURL is to make HTTP requests.

 In order to test your ability to use the WhispirAPI, cURL is a very quick mechanism to enter into a command line interface and make sure everything is set up correctly.